Super Mario Land 2: 6 Golden Coins: Release

+In Japan, the game was released on October 21, 1992.

 In the United Kingdom, the game was released on November 28, 1992.
-Nintendo UK marketed it with an print ad and slogan that states: "Why did the Hedgehog cross the road?
-To get to Super Mario Land 2."
+Nintendo UK marketed it with a print ad and slogan that states: "Why did the Hedgehog cross the road?
+To get to Super Mario Land 2".

-Super Mario Land 2 DX: 6 Golden Coins

-On December 25, 2017, a ROM hack of Super Mario Land 2: 6 Golden Coins was released entitled Super Mario Land 2 DX: 6 Golden Coins, which removed lag and screen flickering issues present in the original game, as well as adding color and the ability to play as Luigi: who, much like he does in Super Mario Bros.: The Lost Levels, jumps higher than Mario at the cost of having worse traction than Mario.

 Re-release

-The game was released for the Nintendo 3DS's Virtual Console service via the eShop; on September 29, 2011 in North America and PAL regions, on October 12, 2011 in Japan, and on June 1, 2016 in South Korea.
-When Game Boy games were added to the Nintendo Switch Online service on February 8, 2023, the game was one of nine titles made available at launch.
+The game was released for the Nintendo 3DS's Virtual Console service via the eShop; in 2011 on September 29 in North America and PAL regions, followed by Japan on October 12, and on June 1, 2016, in South Korea.
+When Game Boy games were added to the Nintendo Classics service on February 8, 2023, the game was one of nine titles made available at launch.

 Reception

+Critical response

+In Nintendo Power, the three reviewers complimented the games graphics, its new levels and themes, and new power-ups.
+The reviewers in Electronic Gaming Monthly praised the game in terms of graphics and variety in its gameplay.
+One reviewers said the large sprites helped reduce the "horrible blurring" on the Game Boy.
+A review in GamePro also complimented the graphics saying that it was especially important that they look "since the advent of color hand-helds."